daniel-huang-1230/LotteryNum-C-Translated-to-Assembly/README.md

-Filename: README
-AUTHOR: Daniel Huang
-Userid: cs30ubp
+# Project Overview

+ This project is a personal programming assignment from the course **Computer Organization and System Programming"" at **UC San Diego**.
+The goal of the course overall is to help us learn the basics of **x86 assembly** and along with some **C** programming.
+The C program itself is very straightforward and self-explanatory, but the real challenge lies in where we, as students, had to translate the program from **C** to **assembly**.
+Today, assembly language is used primarily for direct hardware manipulation, access to specialized processor instructions, or to address critical performance issues.
+Typical uses are **device drivers**, **low-level embedded systems**, and **real-time systems**.

+ # Language
+  This program consists of both **C** and **assembly** language

-Date: 07/19/2016
+# Date: 07/19/2016

 1. This program would process a file containing a lot of lotto winning numbers as well as some random invalid numbers/symbols.
 And the program would be able to pick and sort the numbers that win the most and print out the top X winning number depending on user's choice from the command line.
-2. With the supplied Makefile from the public directory, just type in "make" in command line.
+2. With the supplied **Makefile** from the public directory, just type in "make" in command line.

 3. Assuming your are in the correct directory with all source files in it, type:
 ./lotto [filenameofLottoNumbers] [optional X best winning numbers]